 Website and app development

-Tobacco causes over 7 million deaths each year.
-Tobacco companies rarely have to deal with the impacts of their products.
-In this project we developed a new interactive communications tool for holding tobacco companies to account for the harmful effects of tobacco.
+Tobacco causes over seven million deaths each year, yet tobacco companies rarely have to deal with the impacts of their products.
+In this ground-breaking project, Lushomo helped the WHO to develop a new interactive communications tool which could support governments and a range of civil society actors to protect large populations – including 80% of the world's 1.1 billion smokers who live in low- and middle-income countries – from the harmful effects of smoking.

-To create an online toolkit showing the different ways in which individuals and groups can take legal action against the tobacco industry.
+To create an online toolkit showing the ways in which individuals and groups can take legal action against the tobacco industry.

-This project took around 12 months from start to finish and was completed in two phases.
+The project was completed in two phases.
 In the first phase we worked with the client to scope out what the possibilities might be for using the legal resources in an interactive toolkit.
 In the second phase we edited and restructured the client's technical copy, designed the user interface and all the graphics (which we animated), coded the site and tested the final version of the toolkit.